 The default value for the "Forward Firewall" is "Allowed".
 This means, in general, that any network packet is allowed to be forwarded to another network zone unless there is an existing rule preventing it.
 Such a rule can be added within basic zone policy or it can be customized to fit requirements for your various network zones.

-When switching the "Forward Firewall" to "Blocked", the traffic will no longer be transfered between the zones.
+When switching the "Forward Firewall" to "Blocked", the traffic will no longer be transferred between the zones.
 Please note, the traffic from internal zones to your IPFire's RED zone is also affected, but not the traffic of the IPFire system itself.
+This setting may be useful for instance if you want to force the clients to browse the Internet only through the proxy.
 You will then have to create firewall rules to re-allow desired packets between your internal network zones and the Internet.

 Outgoing